 Chain Lakes Loop Trail is a 5.7 mile heavily trafficked loop trail located near Maple Falls, Washington and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until November.
+The trail is primarily used for hiking and is best used from June until November.

 Fab hike with spectacular views.
 Started at Bagley Lake to get the major climbing done early.